Connoisseur-Cube/CalculatorProgram/README.md

 I realize that the code is inefficient, and it is possible to reduce the code size by alot , but that is not my current goal.

+2/1/2022 - The calculator is broken on purpose.